Ian-Cornelius/CSS-Only-Responsive-Hamburger-Nav-Menu-With-Button/README.md

 # CSS Only Responsive Hamburger Nav Menu With Button
-A responsive hamburger navbar menu with an open and close button using CSS only
+A responsive hamburger navbar menu with an open and close button and touch outside to close feature using CSS only